 The woman let her go, but lifted a finger to tell Thuja to wait.
 Falling to her knees at the bedside, she grasped around beneath the platform once again and pulled out a small wooden chest.
 It was not much larger than a suitcase, and since it had a handle at the top, it looked to Thuja like an oversized tackle box—but there was a lock hanging from the front latch.

-“It’s a parcel that I need to deliver to a recipient in the South woodlands—somewhere along the river, in the wilderness between here and Samma Valley.”
+“It’s a parcel that I need to deliver to a recipient in the South woodlands,” the woman answered unhelpfully, “somewhere along the river, in the wilderness between here and Samma Valley.”

 Hearing this, the flame of Thuja’s curiosity quickly flickered out.
 “Are you insane?
 Getting lost is the least of your worries, then.
 That’s dangerous territory near the border.
 What if a savage crosses over from the Lowerland and attacks you?”

 “Someone told me that they never come over to our side.”

 “Then someone is an idiot.
 How can you know that for sure?
-Just because we’re wary enough not to get cannibalized over the border doesn’t mean that those savages aren’t willing to come meet us on our side.
+Just because we’re wary enough not to get cannibalized doesn’t mean that those savages aren’t willing to come meet us on our side.
 Have some sense.
 Keep to what you know, and whoever is foolish enough to live in those woods can come to the city and pick up their stuff themselves—whatever it may be.”
 She waved her hand at the wooden box, but asked again after a pause, “What’s in there, anyway?”